zubeydesisman/ruby-enumerables-generalized-map-and-reduce-lab-seattle-web-102819/README.md

 We generally use curly brace when the work inside is only one expression.
-Since expressions in Ruby _always_ return a value, the return value of the block will the value of that _single_ expression.
+Since expressions in Ruby _always_ return a value, the return value of the block will be the value of that _single_ expression.

 We use `do...end` when the work takes multiple lines.
 Just like methods, whatever is on the last line of a `do...end` block will be the return value of